 Our Experience Using The Disney World Park Pass Reservation System

 The first day the system went live it took us two hours and two devices to make our park reservations.
-Now that the system has been in place for several months making Disney World Park pass reservations is extremely simple.
+Now that the system has been in place for almost two years making Disney World Park pass reservations is extremely simple.

-Disney World Annual Passholders are able to book 3 to 5 Disney World Park pass reservations without a resort stay.
+Disney World Annual Passholders are able to book 3 to 5 Disney World park reservations without a resort stay.
 The number of park reservations is based on Annual Pass type.
-Passholders staying on-site can book park reservations equal to the length of their Disney resort stay plus 3 to 5 days.
+Passholders staying on-site can book park reservations equal to the length of their Disney World resort stay plus 3 to 5 days.

-Disney Resort Guests can book Disney World Park pass reservations equal to the number of days they have a valid theme park ticket during their stay.
+Disney Resort Guests can book Disney World park reservations equal to the number of days they have a valid theme park ticket during their stay.

 Guests with day tickets, but who are not staying on-site, can make reservations equal to the number of days of valid theme park admission.